krishl/sk-client/README.md

 # Luminance

 Everybody is different in their own way, and this statement does not exclude our skin's reactions to skincare ingredients.
 This tool compares the ingredients between skincare products for similarities.

 The API backend is available at https://github.com/krishl/sk-api.

+Visit https://whispering-reaches-27170.herokuapp.com/ for the live version.

 ## Installation
 1. Clone or download Luminance.